 The coastline of Wicklow stretches from the town of Bray in the north of the county to a point just south of the town of Arklow.
-Low lying, features comprise steep to shingle banks, salt marshes, and shallow sandy beaches, interspersed with an odd headland, Bray, Wicklow, and Mizen being the main ones.
-Species to expect are bass, smooth hound, tope, bull huss, spurdog, ray, dogfish, gurnard, mullet, mackerel, pollack, wrasse, flounder, dab, and sea trout.
+A low lying coastal plain sweeping down in an easterly direction off the Wicklow Mountains, features comprise steep to shingle banks, salt marshes, and shallow sandy beaches, interspersed with an odd headland, Bray Head, Wicklow Head, and Mizen Head being the main ones.
+Species to expect relative to location and time of year are bass, smooth hound, tope, bull huss, spurdog, ray, dogfish, gurnard, mullet, mackerel, pollack, wrasse, flounder, dab, and sea trout.

 Offshore grounds are shallow averaging five fathoms (30 feet) and are swept by strong lateral tides.
 High and low tide Wicklow are forty minutes ahead of Dublin port.
 The seabed is mainly clean and was home to large mussel banks, now sadly diminished due to dredging, with the Moulditch ridge off Greystones the only area of truly rough ground.
 Small boat anglers should take into account the strong tides and relatively shallow ground when planning a trip, as a wind against tide situation can create quite a lumpy sea.